 All corrections and formatting of the thesis must be completed prior to the last day for degree recommendation (see Table 1., page 19 and the SGS Calendar) so that the candidate can be recommended for convocation.
 The corrected final approved thesis must be electronically submitted to SGS by the deadline or the student will be required to register and pay fees until the thesis is completed.

 The chairperson immediately returns all exam forms for the student’s file to the Registrar’s office.

 Student makes modifications to the thesis as required.
 These are reviewed by the faculty member(s) designated at the end of the oral defense (usually the supervisor).
 Minor corrections are completed within one month or less while minor modifications are completed within three months or less.

-Supervisor informs the Associate Dean of Research in writing that the student has made revisions/corrections (see Voting Ballot and Chair’s Summary Form in Appendix D).
+Supervisor informs the MSW Program Director in writing that the student has made revisions/corrections (see Voting Ballot and Chair’s Summary Form in Appendix D).

 Student picks up (from SGS) and signs the following forms: